TheLayman/communityInsights/README.md

 Adjust the `MCP_SERVER_URL` environment variable if you change the port from the default.

+The client records ingested post IDs in `bot/ingested.json`.
+Subsequent runs only send new items.
+Delete this file if you want to re-ingest everything.

 After ingesting posts, send `insights` to the bot in Teams (or in the MCP inspector) to analyze the collected feedback.
 The bot returns an Adaptive Card with categorized summaries and severity estimates.

 ## Building for Production